UMCUGenetics/cuplr/doc/README.md

 install.packages("devtools")
 ```

-`geneDriverAnnotator` also requires SnpEff/SnpSift and java.
-However,
+`geneDriverAnnotator` also requires `SnpEff`/`SnpSift` and `java`.
-these have been embedded at `geneDriverAnnotator/dep/` and do not need
+However, these have been embedded at `geneDriverAnnotator/dep/` and do
-to be installed separately
+not need to be installed separately

 In bash, run the following commands to download CUPLR and
 mutSigExtractor: